StarmanMartin/simple-router/README.md

 #### Public file server

 To set a public web-folder the router has the method `router.Public(path string)`.
-The path has tow meanings:
+The path has two meanings:
 Firstly it sets the file path, relative to `os.Args[0]` path.
 Secondly It register a route to and a file server as handler.

 #### Upload via *multipart* form